firebase/FirebaseUI-iOS/FirebaseDatabaseUI/README.md

 FirebaseUI Database allows you to quickly connect common UI elements to the [Firebase Realtime Database](https://firebase.google.com/docs/database?utm_source=firebaseui-ios) for data storage, allowing views to be updated in realtime as they change, and providing simple interfaces for common tasks like displaying lists or collections of items.

 ## FirebaseUI Database
-Provides core data binding capabilities as well as specific datasources for lists of data.
-Skip to the [Core API overview](https://github.com/firebase/firebaseui-ios#firebaseui-core-api) for more information.
+Provides core data binding capabilities as well as specific data sources for lists of data.

 Class                            | Description
 -------------------------------- | --------------------------------